OpenLearningNet/xapi/README.md

 The webpage will be loaded with query string arguments that configure the LRS connection.
 The `initCmi5` or `initTinCan` functions return the configuration loaded after the launch has initialised.

+It is recommended to use CMI5 with OpenLearning.
+CMI5 is the standard way to use xAPI content with an LMS.
+The TinCan profile can be used with the "xAPI TinCan" widget, but uses a non-standard launch method (but is often used by Captivate, Articulate, and other tools).

 e.g.